What Is Digital Marketing ROI? (And How to Measure Yours)

 1. PPC advertising

 Pay-per-click, or PPC, is an advertising model in which you can target search engine users based on the words and phrases they search.
+The ROI you receive from ads is also sometimes to referred to return on ad spend (ROAS).

 Here’s an example of PPC ads on a Google search engine results page (SERP):